rednafi/rubric/README.md

     rubric run
     ```

-    This will run the tool in a non-destructive way—that means it won't overwrite any of the configuration file that you might have in the directory.
+    This will run the tool in a non-destructive way—that means it won't overwrite any of the configuration files that you might have in the directory.

-    If you want to overwrite any of the existing config file that you might have in the directory, then run:
+    If you want to overwrite any of the existing config files that you might have in the directory, then run:

     ```
     rubric run --overwrite